brimdata/zui/docs/Code-Base-Walkthrough.md

 **/searches**

-Deprecated, used to be a place to issue the different types of searches within the app.
-These have been moved to `/flows`.
+Deprecated, this held logic to issue different types of searches within the app, now available in `/flows`.

 **/services**